Prepare Your Roses For Spring

 Types of Mulch

 There are various types of mulch that can be used for roses.
 You can buy large bags of mulch at garden supply centers and nurseries.
-This type of mulch will reduce soil compaction, plus provides extra nitrogen.
+This type of mulch will reduce soil compaction, plus provides additional nitrogen.

 - Bulk Mulch - If you have more than 50 rose bushes, you might want to consider buying your mulch in bulk from a local soil company.
 Gromulch can be purchased in bulk container boxes from home improvement stores and some nurseries.